kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ---
-title: "What The Fuck Public License (WTFPL) 3.0"
+title: "What The Fuck Public License 3.0"
 slug: "wtfpl-3.0"
-description: "Terms and conditions of the WTFPL Version 3.0"
+description: "Terms and conditions of the What The Fuck Public License (WTFPL), Version 3.0"
 content_type: Article
 author: ["Leon Kidlat"]
 date: 2025-04-01